There are lots of dubious claims and mysterious ingredients, but yes, by trapping water, moisturizing can help with dry skin.

 The corneocytes are dead cells without nuclei, but they aren't just deadwood.
 They contain various substances that hold water.
 For our skin to feel smooth and supple the stratum corneum has to be at least 10% water; ideally, it's 20% to 30%.
 The stratum corneum can absorb as much as five to six times its own weight and increase its volume threefold when soaked in water.
 But it's not simply the water content that matters.
 It's the effect that water has on the enzymes that control orderly shedding of corneocytes, a process dermatologists call desquamation.
 Without water, the corneocytes accumulate, so skin becomes flaky instead of peeling off nicely, and the stratum corneum gets disorganized and full of cracks instead of being tightly packed.

 Because moisturizers contain oil, it's a common misconception that they are replacing lost oil.
-But as Dr. Arndt points out, most young children have wonderfully smooth skin, and the sebaceous glands in the skin don't start producing oily sebum until puberty.
+But most young children have wonderfully smooth skin, and the sebaceous glands in the skin don't start producing oily sebum until puberty.
 Dry skin is about lack of water, not oil.

 Occlusives hold water in after it has been supplied either by the moisturizer or a soak in water.